Senior School Teaching Staff

-I'm an aeronautical engineering graduate from Loughborough University.
-I found my passion in teaching the following year and successfuly completed my PGCE in 2015 from St. Mary's University, London.
-I taught in an inner London school before making my move to Alexandria.
-I am now happiily relocated in Alexandria with my wife.
-We try to explore this scenic city on the weekends and visiting local tourist destination such as the pyramids, Sharm El Shaikh and Hurghada during the holidays
+Mr Quraishi is an aeronautical engineering graduate from Loughborough University.
+He found his passion in teaching the following year and successfuly completed my PGCE in 2015 from St. Mary's University, London.
+He taught in an inner London school before making his move to Alexandria.
+He is now happily relocated in Alexandria with his wife.
+They try to explore this scenic city on the weekends and visiting local tourist destination such as the pyramids, Sharm El Shaikh and Hurghada during the holidays

-During my spare time I enjoy a kick of football and play the piano.
-I am hoping to become a lifelong teacher and adventurer in this beautiful city.
+During his spare time, he enjoys a kick of football and play the piano.
+He is hoping to become a lifelong teacher and adventurer in this beautiful city.